Good Faith Compliance

 Good Faith Compliance helps reduce exposure related to:

-Unclear employee AI use
+unclear employee AI use

-Weak AI guidance
+weak AI guidance

-No AI usage policy
+missing AI usage policies

-Confidentiality mistakes
+confidentiality mistakes

-Privacy risk
+privacy risk

 AI hallucinations

-Unverified public-facing content
+unverified public-facing content

-Employment-related AI risk
+employment-related AI risk

-Lack of AI compliance evidence documentation
+missing AI compliance evidence

-Missing accountability
+unclear accountability

-Inability to show reasonable care
+inability to show reasonable care

-Loss of public confidence after unmanaged AI use
+loss of public confidence after unmanaged AI use

 It does not eliminate every risk.
+Nothing does.

 But it creates a stronger position than doing nothing, relying on informal habits, or waiting until a problem occurs.